Behavioral & Cognitive Disorders

 Gait impairment associated with urinary incontinence and cognitive decline is suggestive of normal pressure hydrocephalus.
 Gait and stance difficulties are usually an early sign, and they may appear before, shortly after, or simultaneously with intellectual changes.
 Urinary incontinence is typically a late symptom.
 Gait disturbance may be a unique presentation of normal pressure hydrocephalus, and incontinence is the most commonly missing symptom from the triad.
 Urinary urgency may sometimes precede the development of incontinence.
 Fecal incontinence is rare and appears in more advanced stages.
 The clinical manifestations of normal pressure hydrocephalus are insidious and, if untreated, this condition is inevitably progressive with gradual progression of dementia and advancement to an akinetic state.

 Patients with normal pressure hydrocephalus walk slowly, are unsteady, and have a wide base.
-Steps are short with reduced step height, a pattern of gait referred to as "magnetic gait" (26; 61).
+A review of 1716 articles describing the clinical features of normal pressure hydrocephalus identified "wide-based gait" as the most common gait dysfunction (14).
+Steps are short with reduced step height, a pattern of gait referred to as "magnetic gait" (31; 68).

 Postural instability is also common, with increased risk of falls.
 Turning is awkward and en block with multiple steps.
 Patients often complain about leg weakness, tiredness, and occasional numbness or burning sensations.
 These symptoms fluctuate from day to day.
 In advanced stages, standing, and later sitting, may become impossible.
 Neurologic examination may reveal a mild degree of spasticity with increased muscle stretch reflexes in the lower extremities, and Babinski signs also may be present.
 Upper extremities are initially spared, but changes in handwriting, poor coordination on fine motor tasks, and postural tremor have been reported in later stages.